SamanthaNeilen/JekyllBlog/BlogJekyll/_posts/2018-04-20-podcasts-a-tip-for-consuming-it-related-content-on-the-go.markdown

 ﻿---
 layout: post
-title:  "Podcasts, a tip for consuming IT related content on the go"
+title:  "Podcasts, a tip for consuming IT-related content on the go"
 date:   2018-04-20 00:00:00 +0100
 ---
 <p>
 This month no technical article but a tip I want to share.
-For written content I usually tend to focus on books and lose track of blogs.
-With podcasts I can just listen on my work commute or exercise walks.
+For written content, I usually tend to focus on books and lose track of blogs.
+With podcasts, I can just listen on my commute or exercise walks.
 There is a lot of free and actively updated content out there and the podcasts can be listened to from your phone from the different podcast apps out there like <a href="https://www.stitcher.com/" target="_blank">Stitcher</a> for Android or <a href="https://www.apple.com/itunes/" target="_blank">Itunes</a> for Apple devices.
 </p>
 <h3>.NET/Microsoft specific shows</h3>
 <ul>
     <li>
         <a href="https://www.dotnetrocks.com/" target="_blank"><b>.NET rocks</b></a><p>
         A show with interviews about .NET subjects.
-Mostly features interviews with Microsoft employee’s about their projects.
+It mostly features interviews about .NET and Microsoft projects and subjects.
 Shows come out multiple times in a week and shows are about 45-60 minutes.
     </p></li>
     <li>
         <a href="https://msdevshow.com/" target="_blank"><b>MS dev show </b></a><p>
         A show with interviews about .NET subjects.
-Mostly features interviews with people about their .NET projects.
-Shows come out once every week, sometimes they have bigger gaps in their shedule.
+It mostly features interviews with people about their .NET projects.
+Shows come out once every week, sometimes they have bigger gaps in their schedule.
 Shows are about 45-60 minutes long.
     </p></li>
     <li>
         <a href="http://www.mergeconflict.fm/" target="_blank"><b>Merge conflict</b></a><p>